jhillbht/obs/README.md

-# OBS MCP Server
+# OBS MCP Server - Enhanced Edition

-An MCP server for OBS Studio that provides tools to control OBS via the OBS WebSocket protocol.
+An improved and more reliable MCP server for OBS Studio that provides tools to control OBS via the OBS WebSocket protocol.

+🚀 **This is an enhanced version** building upon the excellent foundation from [royshil/obs-mcp](https://github.com/royshil/obs-mcp) with additional reliability improvements and planned AI-driven features.

+📋 See [IMPROVEMENTS.md](IMPROVEMENTS.md) for the full enhancement roadmap.

 ## Features